margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Assocations:** feeling, tiding, fleeting, wish, dance, buzz, house, light, giver, cheer

 ## Heroism ##
-Everywhere life is filled with heroism, the desire to heal, the bravery to do what's right when at a crossroads, the ability to be a superhuman when facing villains and tragedies, the slaying of demons in the face of adversity when seeing someone suffering
+"Everywhere life is filled with heroism" the poem writes, the desire to heal, the bravery to do what's right when at a crossroads, the ability to be a superhuman when facing villains and tragedies, and the slaying of demons in the face of adversity when seeing someone suffering

 <br>

 **Word Associations:** bravery, model, villain, fable, legend, superhuman, tragedy, slay, sandwhich, icon

 ## Cherish ##
-The peace within I cherish
+The peace within I cherish.
-the heartfelt love for another for a dear someone a feeling of gratitude, and appreciation, a memory of something positive, protection from the harm done, a promise for something better to come to light, an inner treasure that's crystal clear and lasts forever, a hope for the best to play out, a care for the future and what's dearest to one's heart.
+the heartfelt love for another for a dear someone a feeling of gratitude, and appreciation, a memory of something positive, protection from the harm done, a promise for something better to come to light, an inner treasure that's crystal clear and lasts forever, a hope for the best to play out, and a care for the future and what's dearest to one's heart.

 <br>